When dozens of people are talking at once, how can you make yourself heard?

 When you speak to people in positions of great power, how do you retain your own?

-In this month’s Dignity, Agency, Power story, Penny Walters from Newcastle addresses these questions.
+In this story of Dignity, Agency and Power, Penny Walters from Newcastle addresses these questions.

 In this blog, Penny talks about her own experiences of campaigning for food justice.
 She also shares some of the lessons she has learnt along the way.
 And she recaps on what it is she’s hoping to achieve.